cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/admin_guide/plugin/collector.md

 By using the **Collector**, collecting cloud resources are available at any time.

-User can _Collect Resources_ from each cloud, immediately or according to schedules.
+Users can _Collect Resources_ from each cloud, immediately or according to schedules.

 <br/>